riju-talk/Flourish/replit.md

 # Overview

-EcoMind is an AI-powered plant care system that provides proactive monitoring, analysis, and optimization of plant health through intelligent automation.
-Unlike traditional plant care apps, EcoMind uses an AI agent approach to continuously monitor plant health metrics, predict issues before they become problems, and generate dynamic care schedules that adapt to plant responses.
+Flourish is an AI-powered plant care system that provides proactive monitoring, analysis, and optimization of plant health through intelligent automation.
+Unlike traditional plant care apps, Flourish uses an AI agent approach to continuously monitor plant health metrics, predict issues before they become problems, and generate dynamic care schedules that adapt to plant responses.

 The system features a conversational AI assistant with multi-modal capabilities (text and image analysis), automated health tracking with daily checklists, personalized care plans that evolve based on plant responses, and a modern dashboard that visualizes overall garden health with actionable insights.
+The application has been completely rebranded from "EcoMind" to "Flourish" with a new cheerful, lively design using the custom Flourish color palette.

 # User Preferences